Christ CMI Central School, Anjugramam

 Christ CMI Central School was established in 2012.
 The school is under the management of Christ CMI Educational and Charitable Trust, Anjugramam.
 The immediate Patron of the school is St. Thomas Bhavan CMI Ashram Anjugramam, Kanyakumari District.
-Mrs. Daisy Thomas is the Principal, Rev. Fr.
-Charles Mundakathil CMI is the correspondent.
+Gayathri S Nair is the Principal, Rev. Rev. Fr.
+Tinu Kottackaparampil CMI is the correspondent.
 The school offers classes from Pre-Nursery to 10th std.
 It is located in Anjugramam, Kanyakumari.